MicrosoftDocs/sql-docs/docs/relational-databases/stored-procedures/delete-a-stored-procedure.md

 ## <a id="Restrictions"></a> Limitations and restrictions

  Deleting a procedure can cause dependent objects and scripts to fail when the objects and scripts are not updated to reflect the removal of the procedure.
 However, if a new procedure of the same name and the same parameters is created to replace the one that was deleted, other objects that reference it will still process successfully.
+In addition, its worth stating that you can’t drop procedures owned by “sys” schema even with accounts granted SYSADMIN role.
 For more information, see [View the Dependencies of a Stored Procedure](../../relational-databases/stored-procedures/view-the-dependencies-of-a-stored-procedure.md).

 ## <a id="Permissions"></a> Permissions